N7ghtm4r3/CoinbaseManager/README.md

 # CoinbaseManager
 **v1.0.9**

-This is a Java Based library useful to work with {@code "Coinbase"}'s API service.
+This is a Java Based library useful to work with Coinbase's API service.

 ## Implementation